Healsens

 wat zegt crp waarde

-C-reactive protein CRP is a protein made in the liver that indicates the amount of inflammation in the body.
-Like elevated homocysteine, a high CRP level increases one’s vulnerability to cardiovascular disease, Alzheimer’s, and cancer.
+C-reactive protein CRP is a protein made in the liver that researchers track as a general inflammation marker, since inflammation can reflect many lifestyle and aging factors.
+Like elevated homocysteine, a high CRP level increases one’s vulnerability to cardiovascular disease, Alzheimer’s, and cancer, but those connections are best seen as part of broader wellness awareness rather than a specific disease prediction.
 Such an increase in CRP levels may be caused by infection, inflammation, trauma, diabetes, as well as certain medicines.
-In the absence of these main factors, elevated CRP indicates future risks of heart attack.
+In the absence of these main factors, elevated CRP can correspond with a higher future risk of heart attack.

 This article was last reviewed on 10 April 2019.
 This article was last modified on 14 February 2020.